ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Upon startup, the AS creates a single Token Revocation List (TRL), encoded as a CBOR array.

-Each element of the array is a CBOR byte string, with value the token hash of an Access Token.
+Each element of the array is a CBOR byte string, with value the token hash of an access token.
 The order of the token hashes in the CBOR array is irrelevant, and the CBOR array MUST be treated as a set in which the order of elements has no significant meaning.

 The TRL is initialized as empty, i.e., its initial content MUST be the empty CBOR array.
 The TRL is accessible through the TRL endpoint on the AS.